MayureshShilotri/26-Weeks-Of-Data-Science/Week-05-visualization-matplotlib/README.md

 # Plot with Pandas

-Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
+Matplotlib is a plotting library for the Python programming language and its numerical mathematical extensions like NumPy.
 Get rolling with matplotlib!

 ## Why complete this?
 Data visualization is the presentation of data in a pictorial or graphical format.
-It enables decision makers to see analytics presented visually, so they can grasp difficult concepts or identify new patterns.
+It enables decision makers to view analytical graphics, presented visually, so that they can grasp difficult concepts or identify new patterns.

 Why is it important?
 * Patterns emerge quickly